Aorta Surgery

 Complications vary depending on the type of aorta operation you have.

-For aortic dissection repair, complications include:
+For aortic aneurysm and dissection repair, complications include:

 Recovery and Outlook